 Why You’ll Never See a “Weight Loss” or “New Year, New You” Blog on this Website Again

 Food and cultural heritage are connected.
 Part of cultural practices involves celebration with food.
 Dietary customs are not something that can be replaced by a simple checklist of ingredients to be approved by a healthcare provider.

 Different ethnicities use food practices as part of their identity with their homeland.
-Deeming judgement on this decreases solidarity with one’s ancient connections and communities.
+Passing judgement on this decreases solidarity with one’s ancient connections and communities.
 No wonder Americans are the most health-obsessed, orthorexic, and highest healthcare spenders, yet some of the most divided, emotionally and mentally sick.